Historical Background

 • Last, the 1924 National Origins Act rolled back the base year to 1890, when few southern or eastern Europeans were here, and cut the percentage to two.
 The combined limit for eastern and southern Europe was now less than 22,000.

 But by 1924, 2.5 million Jews had arrived.
-Unlike other immigrant groups, where as many as one-third might return home, relatively few Jews would go back to the "old country."
-After all, what did they have to go back to?
-Though the tale of virtually none returning to the Old Country is a myth. more ....
+Twenty-five percent of the world's Jews now lived in the USA.
+Unlike other immigrant groups, where as many as one-third might return home, few Jews would go back to the "old country."

-From 1880 to 1924 thousands of immigrant Jewish families came to Cleveland.
-Its Jewish population increased almost 30 fold, from 3,500 in 1880 to 100,000 in 1920.
 Now we look at the story of one of these families: Sam and Minnie Klausner.

 Continue: Sam and Minnie Klausner - From Russia to Cleveland

-Top of Page Continue Generations Start of Story CJH Home
+Top of Page Continue Start of Story Generations CJH Home